 - Lunch break – 2 hours: Activities proposed ISIT’s student associations.

 - Exercise 2 – 2 hours: Writing exercise in the candidate’s mother tongue in which the candidate expresses a personal opinion, based on one of the topics previously covered.

 Example: I am a candidate for admission to ISIT and my language combination is English (mother tongue) plus French and Spanish as working languages.

-The first exercise will involve analyzing support documents in French and Spanish based on specific topics.
-Then, respectively, I will be required to write a summary in French and answer three questions in Spanish.
+The first exercise will involve analyzing support documents in French on a specific topic and in Spanish based on an other topic.
+Then, respectively, I will be required to write a summary in French of the French documents and answer three questions in Spanish regarding the Spanish documents.